zzhangjii/learning-library/ApplicationIntegration-labguide.md

 48. Select these options in the Activate Integration dialog that
     appears:

     - Enable tracing: Click the check box to *On*

     - Include payload: Click the check box to *On*
-    - Enable tracing: Click the check box to *On*

       ![](./media/image38.png)

       Figure 30: Activating an Integration

     - Click the *Activate* button in the lower-right corner.
-Wait a moment.

 49. When the Activate Integration dialog closes, verify that the integration has been activated: